WokLibCodeClub/Python-Clock/Step3-Setting-up-the-Analogue-clock/README_trinket.md

 second_hand.right(45)
 ```

 Save your code and run it.
-Hopefully you saw the second hand move round by 45 degrees, so it's now pointing between the 4 and 5.
+Hopefully you saw the second hand move round by 45°, so it's now pointing between the 4 and 5.

 Delete the last line you just added as we don't need it.